 Another great way to reduce the water-soluble vitamin loss of vegetables is to opt for dry-cooking methods instead.
 These may include grilling or roasting.

 Remember to use as little oil as possible.
 Heated oils raise foods too much higher temperatures very quickly – often unnecessarily.
-Plant oils tend to have unhealthy consequences when super-heated via methods like frying.
+Plant oils tend to have unhealthy reactions when super-heated via methods like frying.

 Is Microwaving the Solution to Lost Nutrients in Vegetables?

 Many people, like me, imagine healthy foods being turned into radioactive materials as soon as they enter the microwave.

 In fact, the FDA (Food and Drug Administration) has been regulating microwaves since the early ’70s.
 Cooking in the microwave might actually retain more nutrients than with other methods.

 Research about Microwaving Vegetables

 The Harvard University compared the nutrient density of foods after microwaving.

 The Journal of Food Science wrote a report in 2009 that compared the nutrient density of foods after boiling, steaming, baking, and microwaving.
 Their report showed that microwaving actually preserved the highest amount of antioxidants in most cases.